dshanske/indieweb-post-kinds/readme.md

 developed by the IndieWeb by implementing
 [kinds of posts](http://indieweb.org/post_kinds).

 It can also distinguish certain types of passive posts in a manner similar to [post formats](http://codex.wordpress.org/Post_Formats).
+While it can work alongside post formats, it is recommended as a replacement as it functions in a similar manner.

 ## Screenshots ##